Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 1. Foundation Inspection and Diagnosis

-We start with a full inspection around the perimeter of your home.
+We begin with a full perimeter inspection of your home.
 We look for cracks, drainage issues, and signs of water entry.
-In some cases, we use a camera to check the existing footing drain line to see if it’s blocked or collapsed.
+In some cases, we use a camera to inspect the existing footing drain line to determine whether it's blocked or collapsed.

 2. Excavation and Drain Access

-Once we locate the issue, we carefully excavate along the foundation wall where the problem exists.
+Once we locate the issue, we carefully excavate along the foundation wall where it occurs.
 This gives us access to the old footing drain and the wall surface that needs sealing.
-We remove soil, roots, and debris from the trench so water can move freely again.
+We remove soil, roots, and debris from the trench to allow water to flow freely again.

 3. Wall Cleaning and Sealing

 We clean the foundation wall and repair any cracks or gaps.
-Then we apply a professional-grade waterproofing membrane that acts as a barrier against moisture.
-This coating is flexible and long-lasting — it expands and contracts with temperature changes without peeling away.
+We then apply a professional-grade waterproofing membrane to provide a barrier against moisture.
+This coating is flexible and long-lasting.
+It expands and contracts with temperature changes without peeling away.

 4. Footing Drain Replacement